epeolatry/epeolatory_in/_posts/2019-8-21-paper-towns-by-john-green.md

 tags: [book-reviews, fiction]
 image: '/images/posts/paper-towns-by-john-green.jpg'
 ---
+### Blurb:
+Quentin Jacobsen has spent a lifetime loving the magnificently adventurous Margo Roth Spiegelman from afar.
+So when she cracks open a window and climbs into his life—dressed like a ninja and summoning him for an ingenious campaign of revenge—he follows.
+After their all-nighter ends, and a new day breaks, Q arrives at school to discover that Margo, always an enigma, has now become a mystery.
+But Q soon learns that there are clues—and they're for him.
+Urged down a disconnected path, the closer he gets, the less Q sees the girl he thought he knew...

 ### My Review:
 Quentin Jacobsen is a usual teenage character having usual problems, and bunch of friends who are crazy.